jyn514/flower/README.md

 ---
 ```

 this works for both pages and templates.
+TODO

 #### advanced: custom preprocessors

-TODO
+TODO docs

 sketch: JSON input on stdin, JSON output on stdout, you can do whatever you like in the middle. record your file dependencies in the JSON output.